Music of China: Imperial China

-Republic of China era (1912–1949)
+Republican era (1912–1949)

 The New Culture Movement of the 1910s and 1920s produced a great deal of lasting interest in Western music.
 A number of Chinese musicians returned from studying abroad to perform Western classical music, composing work hits on Western musical notation system.
 The Kuomintang tried to sponsor modern music adoptions via the Shanghai Conservatory of Music despite the ongoing political crisis.
 Twentieth-century cultural philosophers like Xiao Youmei, Cai Yuanpei, Feng Zikai and Wang Guangqi wanted to see Chinese music adopted to the best standard possible.
 There were many different opinions regarding the best standard.

 Symphony orchestras were formed in most major cities and performed to a wide audience in the concert halls and on radio.
 Many of the performers added jazz influences to traditional music, adding xylophones, saxophones and violins, among other instruments.
 Lü Wencheng, Qui Hechou, Yin Zizhong and He Dasha were among the most notable performers and composers of this period.

 In Shanghai, a popular genre of music called shidaiqu emerged in the 1920s.
 Shidaiqu is a fusion of Chinese and Western popular music, and Li Jinhui is considered to be founder of the genre.
 Popular singers in this genre in the 1930s and 1940s included Zhou Xuan, Li Xianglan and Yao Lee.

-After the 1942 Yan'an Forum on Literature and Art, a large-scale campaign was launched in the Communist controlled areas to adapt folk music to create revolutionary songs to educate the largely illiterate rural population on party goals.
+After the 1942 Yan'an Forum on Literature and Art, a large-scale campaign was launched in Chinese Communist Party-controlled areas to adapt folk music to create revolutionary songs to educate the largely illiterate rural population on party goals.
 Musical forms considered superstitious or anti-revolutionary were repressed, and harmonies and bass lines were added to traditional songs.
 One example is The East Is Red, a folksong from northern Shaanxi which was adapted into a nationalist hymn.
 Of particular note is the composer, Xian Xinghai, who was active during this period, and composed the Yellow River Cantata which is the most well-known of all of his works.